Subject Director Undergraduate Initial Teacher Education

 I am a Subject Director on the BA Primary Education course and I teach across all three year groups but especially in year 3.
-I am also a York St John University Teaching Fellow.

 I am married with two children, both at university.
 I am a Christian and a guitarist/drummer and I enjoy mixing these two facets of my life through song writing, recording and live music.

 Prior to moving into primary ITE I worked in five primary schools for 21 years in Yorkshire, teaching across Key Stages 1 and 2.
 I was a Headteacher for 10 of those years, in two different schools, the first of which I took on as a school recently placed in Special Measure and I had the challenge and pleasure of working with colleagues to bring the school out of Special Measures and on to further success.